 This conference focuses on the next steps for aviation policy and the development of UK airports.

-It will be an opportunity to discuss key issues for the sector as the new parliament begins its work, and following the Aviation 2050 green paper.
+It will be an opportunity to discuss key issues for the sector with the new government focusing on infrastructure, connectivity and international trade.

 Sessions in the agenda include: